elbe0116/qubership-monitoring-operator-demo/docs/metrics-collection/metrics/etcd-metrics.md

 oc get secret etcd-metric-client --namespace=openshift-etcd-operator -o json | jq -r '.data."tls.key"'
 ```

-In additional for OpenShift 4.5 - 4.7 need to change settings into ServiceMonitor for etcd.
-It can be found in namespace
+Additionally, for OpenShift versions 4.5 to 4.7, you need to modify the configuration of the ServiceMonitor for etcd.
-in which deployed monitoring and should have name like `<namesapce>-etcd-service-monitor`.
+This resource can be found in the namespace where monitoring is deployed and typically has a name similar to <namespace>-etcd-service-monitor.

-In this file need to change:
+In this file, the following changes are required:

-1. Change namespace, because in OpenShift 4.5-4.7 etcd was moved from `kube-system` to `openshift-etcd`:
+1. Update the namespace, since in OpenShift 4.5–4.7 etcd was moved from `kube-system` to `openshift-etcd`:

     ```yaml
     spec: